max-programming/useactionstate-demo/README.md

 This is the code for the tutorial [**How to use Drizzle ORM in Next.js App Router | Explained with project**](https://youtu.be/SxuPB-04Tdw). -->

-This branch contains the starter code.
+This branch contains the final code.

-For the final code, check out the [`final`](https://github.com/max-programming/useactionstate-demo/tree/final) branch.
+For the final code, check out the [`main`](https://github.com/max-programming/useactionstate-demo) branch.

 ## How to use